-{\it Performance.}---To quantify the performance of SVM, we introduce a deviation metric, $\delta$, defined by the element-wise discrepancy between the learnt $C_{\mu \nu}$ and the theoretical one, $\tilde{C}_{\mu \nu}$, $\delta \coloneqq \frac{\|\mb{C} - \tilde{\mb{C}}\|_F}{\|\tilde{\mb{C}}\|_F} \geq 0$.
+{\it Performance.} To quantify the performance of SVM, we introduce a deviation metric, $\delta$, defined by the element-wise discrepancy between the learnt $C_{\mu \nu}$ and the theoretical one, $\tilde{C}_{\mu \nu}$, $\delta \coloneqq \frac{\|\mb{C} - \tilde{\mb{C}}\|_F}{\|\tilde{\mb{C}}\|_F} \geq 0$.
 The tetrahedral order is taken as an example, but the general features are also valid for the other aforementioned orders.

 In Fig.~\ref{fig:samples} we demonstrate the dependence of $\delta$ on the number of training samples.
-Aside from the convergence of $\delta$ as more training samples are accumulated, interestingly, the expected block structure of $C_{\mu\nu}$ has already emerged at as little as 300 samples, which is sufficient to infer the underlying order parameter.
+Interestingly, the expected block structure of $C_{\mu\nu}$ has already emerged at as little as 300 samples, which is sufficient to infer the underlying order parameter.
 We emphasize that $\delta$ is a rather sensitive deviation metric.
 Empirically, with a deviation $\delta \approx 0.5$, the measured decision function $d(\mb{x})$ remains in decent agreement with the true order parameter curve (Fig.~\ref{fig:decisions}).

-Fig.~\ref{fig:Td_Tc} shows $\delta$ against the discrepancy of the assumed $T_{\rm disc}$ from the real $T_c$.
-We remark the low level of error even for an estimate that is off by as much as $ |\tau| \sim 40\% $, where $\tau = \frac{T_{\rm disc} - T_c}{T_c}$.
+Figure~\ref{fig:Td_Tc} shows $\delta$ against the discrepancy of the assumed $T_{\rm disc}$ from the real $T_c$.
+We remark on the low level of error even for an estimate that is off by as much as $ |\tau| \sim 40\% $, where $\tau = \frac{T_{\rm disc} - T_c}{T_c}$.
 This robustness of the SVM facilitates applications where the locus of the phase transition is not known {\it a priori}.
 Moreover, a crude $C_{\mu \nu}$ learnt with large $|\tau|$ can in turn guide a better estimate of $T_c$, as a well behaved $d(\mb{x})$ is still obtained, reminiscent of the learning-by-confusion scheme \cite{Nieuwenburg17}.
 Additionally, as seen from Fig.~\ref{fig:samples}, a crude $C_{\mu \nu}$ may already suffice for an appropriate inference of the potential order parameter by which one could further derive more sensitive measurements of a phase transition, such as the susceptibility and Binder cumulant.